mrtnzrm2/LinkNodeCommunity/README.md

 # LinkCommunities
- Link community algorithm applied to weighted and directed networks.
+An extended version of the link community algorithm to use in directed networks with very heterogeneous weights.

  ## Introduction
  Welcome everyone!
 How good of you to spend some of your time taking a look to this software.
 I consider this software to be an extension of the original link community algorithm (Ahn et al. 2010).